liferay/liferay-frontend-projects/css/how_to_name_the_css_files.md

 ---

-But, If you don't need the second generated css, please use the `_` underscore character to avoid the creation of an extra compiled files
+But, If you don't need the second generated CSS, please use the `_` underscore character to avoid the creation of an extra compiled files.

 **SCSS Input**